An early medieval Hungarian woman was buried with a weapon.

-Balázs Tihanyi from the University of Szeged, together with his Hungarian colleagues, examined the remains discovered in the 1980s during excavations of the Sárrétudvári-Hizoföld necropolis, which is located in eastern Hungary.
-The scientists drew attention to the fact that the grave, built in the 10th century AD, contained artefacts that are traditionally associated with both female and male accompanying inventory - weapons.
-Anthropological examination of the bones and DNA analysis showed that the remains belonged to a woman.
-This was reported in an article published in the journal PLoS ONE.
+Balázs Tihanyi of the University of Szeged, together with his Hungarian colleagues, examined remains discovered in the 1980s during excavations at the Sárrétudvári-Hizoföld necropolis in eastern Hungary.
+The scientists noted that the grave, constructed in the 10th century AD, contained artifacts traditionally associated with both female and male grave goods—weapons.
+Anthropological examination of the bones and DNA analysis revealed that the remains belonged to a woman.
+This was reported in a paper published in the journal PLoS ONE.

-According to the authors of the article, individual arrowheads were previously found in early medieval Hungarian burials excavated in the Carpathian Basin.
+According to the authors of the article, isolated arrowheads had previously been found in early medieval Hungarian burials excavated in the Carpathian Basin.
 However, archaeologists interpreted such objects as amulets, not weapons.
-In the new work, the scientists noted that the described burial from the Sárrétudvári-Hizoföld necropolis stands out against this background.
-In it, archaeologists found not only an armor-piercing arrowhead, but also fragments of a quiver, as well as a horn plate, which, according to the researchers, is the remains of a bow that was placed in the hands of the deceased.
+In their new study, the scientists noted that the burial described from the Sárrétudvári-Hizoföld necropolis stands out in this context.
+In it, archaeologists discovered not only an armor-piercing arrowhead but also fragments of a quiver and a horn plate, which, according to the researchers, represents the remains of a bow placed in the deceased's hands.

 From DrMoro